External Shipping Engine: Storefront API Integration Draft

 selected | Boolean! | Whether this method is currently selected on the checkout |

 hasLocation | Boolean! | Whether this method supports selectable pickup/drop-off locations.
-Use this as the authoritative capability flag — an empty locations array does not mean locations are unavailable, only that none were returned for the current address context |
+Use this as the authoritative capability flag |

-locations | [ShippingMethodLocation] | Pickup/drop-off locations pre-populated by the ESE based on the current shipping address.
-May be empty — use getShippingMethodLocations to search for locations at a different address or to retrieve more results |
+locations | [ShippingMethodLocation] | Pickup/drop-off locations pre-populated by the ESE for the current shipping address.
+May be empty even when hasLocation is true — when empty, call getShippingMethodLocations with the order address to retrieve locations |

 carrierName | String | Name of the shipping carrier |